Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Discussion

-\textbf{Overall, we find that Astrophysics is growing and is better than ever}.
-The community is producing papers at a very strong rate of 52 articles a day.
-These articles cover a diverse range of subjects and utilise a variety of telescopes, although we definitely have strong preferences for both.
+Overall, the yearly increase in the number of research papers submitted to the arXiv is an indication that interest in astrophysics is growing.
+The community is producing papers at a rate of 52 articles a day.
+An astonishing 80\% of the papers uploaded to the arXiv end up being published in a journal.
+These articles cover a diverse range of subjects and utilise a variety of telescopes.
 We all work in our small research groups or large collaborations on both the hot topics and niche, ultra-specialised areas of the field to produce papers that are journal-worthy most of the time.
+We plan to include analysis across multiple years once we have sufficient data, from past years as well as the current year.
+This will provide a deeper insight into any trends or patterns amongst the various metrics, and enable predictions to be made for the future.

-At this rate, one can only imagine what the field will look like next year. \\\\ We plan to do this kind of review every year for the foreseeable future, with improvements and additions every time.
-We also plan to include analysis across multiple years once we have sufficient data.
-Finally, we believe many of the indices and metrics in this paper can eventually be useful for predicting future trends and projecting statistics, which could help better inform both students and professionals in their career planning as well as broader institutions and collaboration teams on expectations for their respective sub-fields and areas of interest.
-If you have suggestions on other metrics that would be helpful for the community to be made aware of or general ideas for improvement, please send us an email so we can include them in the analysis next year.\\
+We believe the results in this paper can be useful for predicting future trends and projecting statistics, which could help better inform both students and professionals in their career planning as well as broader institutions and collaboration teams on expectations for their respective sub-fields and areas of interest.
+It will also provide a foundational basis for macro-decisions on the future of astrophysics globally, such as informing the level of grant-funding allocated to astrophysics research at the government and university level, the proposal and construction of new telescopes and observatories, and most importantly, informing critically, the direction of decadal surveys like those carried out by NASA -- to directly quote, ``NASA and its partners ask the National Research Council once each decade to look out 10 or more years into the future and prioritize research areas, observations, and notional missions to make those observations"\footnote{\url{https://science.nasa.gov/earth-science/decadal-surveys/}}.

 Our hope for this paper is that it shines light on the different, and perhaps underappreciated, aspects of the field and community, which in turn will promote healthy collaboration between all scientists across the world and open new avenues of research.
 It has been an amazing year for Astrophysics, and we look forward to another wonderful, ground-breaking year.